relentlessmoose/rm_Icarus_mods/README.md

 *Check back often for frequent updates, not just weekly.*

 My mods are installed as .pak files inside ...\SteamLibrary\steamapps\common\Icarus\Icarus\Content\Paks\mods
 Also can be installed via IMM, with extra steps.
+All files are JSON, no custom assets.

 A mix of QoL mods and difficulty increasing mods.
 Spawn additions, weather additions, stack sizes, attachment slots, modifiers, trackers, and more.